2021 Jun 24-Sep CDT SOBO

 Price Weight qty -

-MLD Burn (L) (2020) evolved design, top-notch craftsmanship, legendary shoulder straps, durable, love the hipbelt too. can never fill out squared back bottom corners
+pack MLD Burn (L) (2020) evolved design, top-notch craftsmanship, legendary shoulder straps, durable, love the hipbelt too. too-tight neck makes packing annoying $220.00 16

 - lb